gdlazcano/datsgabs.github.io/content/blog/how-to-auto-adjust-font-size-to-fit-div.md

 ### Resize Optimization

-If you've read my [other post](https://gabriellazcano.com/blog/how-to-create-a-contrasting-cursor/) you might have already noticed that doing handling the event this way is not very performant.
-So we are going to use the same technique.
-We are going to throttle the function calls to have a delay of 500ms.
+If you've read my [post on how to make a custom cursor that follows you](https://gabriellazcano.com/blog/create-a-custom-cursor-that-follows-you-and-inverts-colors) you might have already noticed that doing handling the event this way is not very performant.
+As we are calling the adjustSize too many times.
+So we are going to use the same technique that we did on that post, we are going to throttle the function calls to have a delay of 500ms.

 {{< highlight js >}}
 const delay = 500